Kishan-dev13/terraform_assesment/readme.md

 ```bash
 aws configure
 ```
-After this you have to give  AWS access key, secret key and AWS region.
+After this you have to configure AWS access key, secret key and AWS region.

 2. Initialize Terraform:
 ```bash